veltman/csvgeocode/README.md

 #### `latColumn`

 The name of the column that should contain the resulting latitude.
-If this column, doesn't exist in the input CSV, it will be created in the output.
+If this column doesn't exist in the input CSV, it will be created in the output.
 Any rows in the input CSV that already have valid latitudes won't be geocoded again.

 **Default:** Automatically detects if there is a relevant column name like `lat` or `latitude`.
 If none exists, uses `lat`.

 #### `lngColumn`

 The name of the column that should contain the resulting longitude.
-If this column, doesn't exist in the input CSV, it will be created in the output.
+If this column doesn't exist in the input CSV, it will be created in the output.
 Any rows in the input CSV that already have valid longitudes won't be geocoded again.

 **Default:** Automatically detects if there is a relevant column name like `lng` or `longitude`.
 If none exists, uses `lng`.